jlinclabs/jlinx-app/README.md

-# jlinx-app
+# jlinx-client

 - has a keyPair identity
+- stores keypairs locally
-- talks to jlinx-server(s) to interact
+- takes a jlinx-node or jlinx-http-node to talk to